remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 NotebookLM has no meeting recording or transcription capability.
 If you conduct interviews, attend lectures, or participate in research discussions, you need a separate tool to capture and transcribe those conversations.
 You then need to upload the transcript manually to NotebookLM before the content becomes queryable.

 remio records and transcribes meetings locally, without routing audio through a third-party service.
-Because remio is a business-aware AI agent, transcripts are not just indexed — they're accumulated as part of your larger business context, so every meeting adds to the AI's understanding of your specific situation.
-A single query can draw from a seminar transcript, a research PDF, and a browsed web page simultaneously, and the AI naturally understands how they relate to your project without you having to explain the connections.
+Transcripts are indexed alongside your web and file content, so a single query can draw from a seminar transcript, a research PDF, and a browsed web page simultaneously.
 For academic researchers who combine primary source interviews with secondary literature, this cross-source retrieval removes a manual step that would otherwise interrupt the research flow.

 Which Tool Is Right for You?